louis030195/awesome-obsidian-templates/Yearly retrospective template.md

 Bring the year to mind.
 Create memory artifacts that remind you of what happened in the last 12 months.

--  What music did you listen to this year? last.fm/user/louis030195
+-  What music did you listen to this year? last.fm
 -  What photos did you take? https://photos.google.com
--  What books did you read? https://www.goodreads.com or https://www.notion.so/louis030195/Readwise-9ba0d6289ae748c59f76bec591548c66
+-  What books did you read? https://www.goodreads.com
 -  What courses did you take? https://brilliant.org
 -  What were your favourite articles, tweets or threads? https://readwise.io/tags/favorite
 -  What were your favourite memories?
 -  Who did you make friends with?
 -  Use [[Month of the year retrospective template]] in a new note - link it here
-- Activities practiced that contributed to [[Mind]]
-- Activities practiced that contributed to [[Philosophy/Humans/Love|Love]]
-- Activities practiced that contributed to [[Health]]
-- Activities practiced that contributed to [[Impact]]

 ## 2 Reflect